sufianj/MathTermDisambiguation/README.md

 - A full paper on: [MathD2: Towards Disambiguation of Mathematical Terms](.)
 (V2)

+## Problem formulation

-**Problem formulation**: Given two definitions, the system shall tell whether these definitions are equivalent/ different
+Given two definitions, the system shall tell whether these definitions are equivalent/ different

-**Research question**:
+## Research questions

 - How well can contextualized word embeddings help the disambiguation of mathematical terms?
 (V1 & V2)
 - Which architecture/ pretraining strategy helps to capture the similarity of mathematical statements?
 (V1 & V2)